LogLM: From Task-based to Instruction-based Automated Log Analysis: Related Work

 Template-level methods include techniques such as LogPrompt~\cite{liu2024interpretable}, which designs chain-of-thought prompts to detect anomalies in log entries using ChatGPT, and RAGLog~\cite{pan2024raglog}, which employs retrieval-augmented generation to assist anomaly detection using LLMs.
-Additionally, Cui~\emph{et al.}~\cite{cui2024logeval} proposed a benchmark for template-level anomaly detection and evaluates the performance of various popular LLMs on this task.
+Additionally, Cui~\emph{et al.}~\cite{cui2024logeval} proposed a benchmark for template-level anomaly detection and evaluates various LLMs on this task.